 Pick clothes for the season

 Also be mindful of the weather and be careful not to over or under dress them for the occasion.
 An uncomfortable child that’s too hot or too cold will be an unhappy one and may well put a dampener on your day too.
+You may also consider the wedding venue when deciding the style of clothing you and your kids will wear.
+For instance, if it’s an outdoor wedding venue, you may consider light clothing.

 While you may be tempted to go for big frilly dresses with lots of layers or a full on suit for the boys, always think about the practical aspect of their clothing.
 For example, if you have little children still in nappies or newly potty trained, you want to make changing nappies or going to the toilet as simple and quick as possible without having to negotiate difficult fastenings or lots of layers.